cuhksam/emnlp2019.github.io/_pages/program/program.md

         chosenPostersHash = {};
         plenarySessionHash = {};
         includePlenaryInSchedule = true;
+        helpShown = false;

-        var instructions = "<div style='font-size: 12px; text-align:left;'><ul><li>Click/Tap on a session title to toggle it. </li> <li>Click/Tap on a tutorial/paper/poster to toggle its selection. </li> <li>You can select more than one paper for a time slot. </li> <li>Tap/Click 'Generate PDF' at the bottom to generate the PDF for your customized schedule. </li> <li>To expand parallel sessions simultaneously, hold Shift and tap/click on one of them. </li> <li>On non-mobile devices, hovering on a paper for a time slot highlights it in yellow and its conflicting papers in red. </li> <li>Hovering on papers selected for a time slot (or their conflicts) highlights them in green. </li> <li>On Safari browsers, use Cmd-P to print and 'File > Save as ...' to download the schedule. </li> <li>The generated PDF might have some blank rows at the bottom as padding to avoid rows being split across pages.</li> <li>While saving the generated PDF on mobile devices, its name cannot be changed.</li> </ul></div>";
+        var instructions = "<div style='font-size: 12px; text-align:left;'><ul><li>Click/Tap on a the '+' button or the title of a session to toggle it. </li> <li>Click/Tap on a tutorial/paper/poster to toggle its selection. </li> <li>You can select more than one paper for a time slot. </li> <li>Tap/Click 'Generate PDF' at the bottom to generate the PDF for your customized schedule. </li> <li>To expand parallel sessions simultaneously, hold Shift and tap/click on one of them. </li> <li>On non-mobile devices, hovering on a paper for a time slot highlights it in yellow and its conflicting papers in red. </li> <li>Hovering on papers selected for a time slot (or their conflicts) highlights them in green. </li> <li>On Safari browsers, use Cmd-P to print and 'File > Save as ...' to download the schedule. </li> <li>The generated PDF might have some blank rows at the bottom as padding to avoid rows being split across pages.</li> <li>While saving the generated PDF on mobile devices, its name cannot be changed.</li> </ul></div>";

         function padTime(str) {
             return String('0' + str).slice(-2);